 Finally, Airbnb is another great way to book accommodation in the Balkans.
 Whether you’re just after a bed or a whole apartment to yourself, Airbnb helps connect you with locals and gives you a home away from home.

 To take you through the Balkans for the first time, we’ve created an itinerary that lets you see a little from most of the region’s countries.
 Even with a month exploring the region, you won’t be able to see everything, but you’ll certainly be able to experience the best places to visit in the Balkans this way.
 This itinerary takes you through a number of countries, namely: Croatia, Bosnia and Herzegovina, Montenegro, Albania, Republic of Macedonia, Bulgaria, and Serbia.

 You don’t necessarily have to follow this itinerary every step of the way.
 You may want to visit places not mentioned here or skip something to save time.
 Feel free to use this Balkans travel itinerary as a template and personalize your trip however you prefer.

-However, before we get to our Balkans travel guide we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Balkans travel guide, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.

 With that very important point covered, how about we start talking about the very best things to do in the Balkans, shall we?